 Round 2: 47 overall – Christian Kirk (WR) Texas A&M

 If someone would have told me that the Arizona Cardinals would find there desired Quarterback AND nab the hometown favorite WR prospect, I would have told you to get your head checked.
-But I’m sitting here Sunday night and it’s happened.
+But I’m sitting here on Sunday night and it’s happened.
 Christian Kirk is a HUGE pick for us.
 He’s a versatile receiver that fits perfectly into our scheme.
 Not to mention he will compete for the main kick/punt returner on special teams.
 In my opinion, the writing was on the wall for him when I saw that he was attending the Larry Fitzgerald Softball Game.
 Going even deeper, Christian Kirk and Josh Rosen already have chemistry, dating back to a 2014 football camp:

 As high school players, Josh Rosen and Christian Kirk appeared together at a 2014 Nike Football Training Camp.